FernandoBasso/devnotes/content/Obsidian/Obsidian Intro.md

 We can type `[[`  to have the editor suggest files, and if Wikilinks are turned off, it will still convert the link to the other files to markdown.

 ![obisidian wikilinks off](obsidian-wikilinks-off.png)

+And it is possible to link to specific headings within a document.
+Type `[[`, let the completion show up, select the document, and then type `#` to let the heading completion kick in.

+> [!TIP] Rename documents and headings
+>
+> Links and references are updated automatically if we use Obsidian “Rename” and Rename (document) or “Rename this heading” facilities.
+So remember to renamed documents and headings with those instead of simply manually editing the text.

 ## Git plugin

 I use this date format: